5 Out-of-the-Box Ideas for Selling Final Expense Insurance

 Aside from the obvious purchase of leads, there are many ways to develop final expense lead sources.
 Here are two:

-• Offer life insurance seminars or Q&A sessions at local churches and community events, positioning them as free public education hosted by an expert in the industry.
+• Offer life insurance seminars or Q&A sessions at local churches and community events, positioning them as free public education hosted by a knowledgeable professional in the industry.
 In this way, you can reach many people at once and in person.
 You can also offer free insurance reviews by appointment and send follow-up letters in which you offer to answer any lingering questions.

 • Build your profile in the community by contributing to and volunteering at local community events and causes.
 You can sponsor a local youth sports team or offer educational sessions to local small businesses who would like to offer voluntary benefits to their employees.